 - X-ray of the long bones and abdomen

 X-rays are a type of electromagnetic radiation, just like visible light.
-An x-ray machine sends individual x-ray particles through the body.
-The im...Read Article Now Book Mark Article
+An x-ray machine sends individual x-ray waves through the body.
+The images...Read Article Now Book Mark Article

 For children whose blood levels of lead are moderately high, identify all major sources of lead exposure and keep the child away from them.
 Follow-up blood testing may be needed.